Call For Papers

 This is your opportunity to address 250 tax stamp professionals from around the world

-If you are interested in presenting a paper, you are invited to send a 200-word abstract on your proposed topic or case study by 27 November 2020.
+If you are interested in presenting a paper, please send a 200-word abstract on your proposed topic or case study by 31 May 2023.

-We also welcome thoughts from delegates on any presenters, papers or themes you would like us to include.
+We also welcome your thoughts on any presenters, papers or themes you would like us to include.

 - Tax stamp specification and tendering

 - Independent studies in illicit trade – what is currently available and where are the gaps?